To care for the UCC clergy and churches in Michigan.

 Online Event Registration ends 10.14.24

-Onsite Event Registration Thursday, Friday, and Saturday is a flat rate of $175.00 (does NOT include lodging)
+ONSITE Event Registration Thursday, Friday, and Saturday is a flat rate of $175.00 (does NOT include lodging)

 Leadership Lunch with Lillian Daniel – the first Wednesday of the month at noon ON ZOOM